 One of my favorite Bible stories is that of Mary Magdalene at the empty tomb.
-Her grief still fresh and sharp, a visit to Jesus’ burial site promises a private space to mourn.
-Yet when Mary arrives, the stone has been rolled away.
-The perfume still lingers, but the grave is empty, save for a … Continue reading A prayer for Easter
+Her grief still fresh and sharp, she believes a visit to Jesus’ burial site promises a private space to mourn.
+But when Mary arrives, the stone has been rolled away.
+The perfume still lingers, but the grave is empty, save … Continue reading Eyes for Easter